 Ultimately, having a range of material choices is preferred, rather than face limitations.
 As always, for additional help, feel free to contact a Protolabs applications engineer at 877-479-3680 or [email protected].
 To get your next design project started today, simply upload a 3D CAD model for an interactive quote within hours.

 |LOOKING FOR LARGER METAL PARTS?|

 Protolabs offers larger machined part sizes for aluminum 6061 and 7075.
 The maximum part size is 22 in. x 14 in. x 3.75 in.
 (559mm x 356mm x 95.25mm).
 Increased block size is 24 in. x 16 in. x 4 in.
 (609mm x 406.4mm x 101.6mm).
+The maximum diameter for lathe parts is 3.95 in.
+(100.33mm).
 For many reasons, companies find these large-size options helpful.
 For example, when designers or engineers need to perform vibration testing, these larger block sizes are preferred options to use.
 Companies in a number of industries find these larger sizes useful, but especially in the aerospace, defense, and automotive sectors.